-Email sent to the professor will be read during business hours usually within two or three business days and responded to either via email or in person at the classroom.
-All course-related email must be given a title that starts "psy3360 - " and has a clear, descriptive subject line, otherwise it will very likely be sorted as junk mail.
-Any requests to review an exam must be made and scheduled within three weeks (21 days) of that exam.
+Email sent to the Professor will be read during business hours usually within two or three business days and responded to either via email or in person at the classroom.
+All course-related email must be given a title that starts "psy3850 - " and has a clear, descriptive subject line, otherwise it will likely be sorted as junk mail.